 Yes!
 Fudge freezes very well.
 For best results, wrap each piece of fudge with plastic wrap or wax paper and store in an air-tight container or freezer bag.

-Fudge can be frozen for several months.
+Fudge can be frozen for up to two to three months.

 Notes & tips for this chocolate fudge recipe

 - This recipe uses three types of chocolate, but if you’re in a pinch, you don’t *have* to use all the types.
 You can substitute any of the chocolates for semi-sweet chocolate and still end up with some crazy good fudge.

 More chocolate recipes

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – Using a large, deep saucepan (I like to use a dutch oven), melt butter over medium heat.
 Once melted, add sugar and evaporated milk.
 Stirring constantly, bring mixture to a boil.